duckduckgo/privacy-test-pages/README.md

 ```

 Then, in the root directory of `privacy-test-pages`, run:
 ```
-mkcert localhost 127.0.0.1
+mkcert first-party.example "*.first-party.example" third-party.example "*.third-party.example"
 ```

-This will generate two files (`localhost+1-key.pem` and `localhost+1.pem`) in the root directory.
+This will generate two files (`first-party.example+3-key.pem` and `first-party.example+3.pem`) in the root directory.
 Express will automatically pick these up when you start the server (`node server.js`).

 ## How to deploy it?